laminlabs/lamindb/README.md

 artifact.ulabels.add(my_experiment)
 ```

-Annotations help you organize your data collections and make it easier to find relevant data.
+Annotations help you organizing and finding artifacts.

-You can perform sophisticated queries using annotations and other properties of ontologies.
+You can perform sophisticated queries using annotations and fields.

 ```python
 # query with ulabel and artifact suffix